DIGImend/digimend-kernel-drivers/README.md

 running kernel are required.

-On Debian-derived systems (such as Ubuntu and Mint) headers can be obtained by installing appropriate version of "linux-headers" package.
+On Debian-derived systems (such as Ubuntu and Mint) headers can be obtained by installing appropriate version of `linux-headers` package.

-To build the drivers run "make" in the package's directory.
+To build the drivers run `make` in the package's directory.

-To install the drivers and the associated rebinding script run "make install" as root in the package's directory.
+To install the drivers and the associated rebinding script run `make install` as root in the package's directory.

 Upgrading